Privacy Statement – Customers and Service Users

 Other organisations we may share your information with include:

-In some cases, we may need to share your information with these or other organisations because the law requires us to, it is in the public interest or to protect the vital interests of a person.
+In some cases, we may need to share your information with these or other organisations because the law requires us to, it is in our legitimate interests, it is in the public interest or to protect the vital interests of a person.

 Consumer credit agencies

 We may share some of your personal data with a consumer credit reporting agency.
 This is to help us assess your application for housing, manage your tenancy or contract with us, prevent and detect fraud and illegal subletting and to manage our collection of rent and recovery of rent arrears.
-We may also receive information about you from consumer credit reporting agency for the same purposes.
-We collect and process your information in these circumstances because you have given your consent or it is needed in the performance of a contract.
-You can’t opt out of processing your personal information in this way if you want us to assess your housing application or manage your tenancy or contract.
-We also process this information to fulfil our legal obligations and to prevent and detect unlawful acts.
+We may also receive information about you from a consumer credit reporting agency for the same purposes.
+We collect and process your information in these circumstances because it is needed in the performance of a contract or our legitimate interests.

 We do not usually gather information directly from children as part of our services.
 We may process information relating to children in our households where it has been provided to us during our relationship with you.
 In such cases, we process that information based on our legitimate interests and to fulfil our legal and regulatory obligations.